-Subsequent to the filing of the appeal, and in the process of determining how to fulfill its legislatively delegated authority concerning the provision of voting machines, Petitioners had to consider the viability of continuing to use Dominion brand voting machines to fulfill its statutory duties to conduct elections.
+Subsequent to the filing of the appeal, and in the process of determining how to fulfill its legislatively delegated authority concerning the provision of voting machines, Petitioners had to consider the viability of continuing to use Dominion voting machines to fulfill its statutory duties to conduct elections.
 Fulton County also had to consider the status of and legitimacy of its contract with Dominion.
-Fulton County had another company analyze the Dominion brand voting machines.
-Fulton County then sued Dominion for breach of contract and breach of warranty because the Dominion brand voting machines were not fit for their intended use and purpose.
+In these regards, Fulton County had another company analyze the Dominion voting machines.
+Fulton County then sued Dominion for breach of contract and breach of warranty because the inspection that was performed revealed that the Dominion voting machines were not fit for their intended use and purpose.

 The Secretary filed a motion to hold Petitioners in contempt for violating the Supreme Court's order placing an injunction on the previously scheduled testing.
-The contempt proceedings resulted in the Supreme Court's decision to hold Fulton County and Fulton County's attorneys in contempt and to dismiss the Secretary's underlying appeal.
+The contempt proceedings resulted in the Supreme Court's decision to hold Fulton County and Fulton County's attorneys in contempt and to dismiss the Secretary's underlying appeal of the Commonwealth Court's denial of the Secretary's application to enjoin further inspections.

 Among the constitutional errors committed by the Pennsylvania Supreme Court, and central to this petition for review, was the court's finding of contempt and award of sanctions where Petitioners were exercising their constitutionally delegated authority over their voting machines and systems.
 The dismissal deprived the citizens of the state of Pennsylvania, Fulton County, and the Secretary, of a fundamental decision regarding the constitutional delegation by the Pennsylvania legislature to the county boards of elections to conduct national elections.
-Principally, as Fulton County had challenged in its petition for review, the Secretary did not and could not usurp the powers of Fulton County over voting machines - authority to "purchase, preserve, store, and maintain" voting machines is statutorily delegated to Fulton County by delegation from the Pennsylvania General Assembly under the Elections Clause.
+Principally, as Fulton County had challenged in its petition for review, the Secretary did not and could not usurp the powers of Fulton County over voting machines - authority to "purchase, preserve, store, and maintain" voting machines was statutorily delegated to Fulton County by virtue of the constitutional delegation to the Pennsylvania General Assembly under Article I, section 4 of the Constitution.